pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ![pic](http://patellis.files.wordpress.com/2014/05/picture2.png)

 Again, it would be premature to try and forecast judicial behavior on this graph alone.
-We need for data and research into this issue.
+We need more data and research into this issue.
 That said, we can take a peek at the the differing and vast ranging polarities of the justices during oral argument.
 Perhaps, with a more tailored dictionary and a more in-depth analysis, examining polairty would provide some insight or even have predictive power.

 Or maybe, it's just noise.